Serena's Choice: Williams' tough call resonates with women

 This is a carousel.
 Use Next and Previous buttons to navigate

-2 of17 FILE - Serena Williams attends the Balmain Ready To Wear Fall/Winter 2022-2023 fashion collection, unveiled during the Fashion Week in Paris, Wednesday, March 2, 2022.
+5 of20 FILE - Serena Williams attends the Balmain Ready To Wear Fall/Winter 2022-2023 fashion collection, unveiled during the Fashion Week in Paris, Wednesday, March 2, 2022.
 Serena Williams says she is ready to step away from tennis after winning 23 Grand Slam titles, turning her focus to having another child and her business interests.
 “I’m turning 41 this month, and something’s got to give,” Williams wrote in an essay released Tuesday, Aug.
 9, 2022, by Vogue magazine.
-(Photo by Vianney Le Caer/Invision/AP, FIle) Vianney Le Caer/Vianney Le Caer/Invision/AP Show More Show Less 3 of17
+(Photo by Vianney Le Caer/Invision/AP, FIle) Vianney Le Caer/Vianney Le Caer/Invision/AP Show More Show Less 6 of20

-5 of17 FILE - Serena Williams, of the U.S., celebrates as she defeats Russia's Maria Sharapova during the women's final match of the French Open tennis tournament at Roland Garros stadium Saturday, June 8, 2013 in Paris.
+8 of20 FILE - Serena Williams, of the U.S., celebrates as she defeats Russia's Maria Sharapova during the women's final match of the French Open tennis tournament at Roland Garros stadium Saturday, June 8, 2013 in Paris.
 Williams won 6-4, 6-4.
 Serena Saying “the countdown has begun,” 23-time Grand Slam champion Serena Williams announced Tuesday, Aug.
 9, 2022, she is ready to step away from tennis so she can turn her focus to having another child and her business interests, presaging the end of a career that transcended sports.
-David Vincent/AP Show More Show Less 6 of17
+David Vincent/AP Show More Show Less 9 of20

-8 of17 FILE - Serena Williams of the United States screams in her match against her sister, Venus, in the women's singles final at the Australian Open Tennis Tournament in Melbourne, Saturday, Jan.
+11 of20 FILE - Serena Williams of the United States screams in her match against her sister, Venus, in the women's singles final at the Australian Open Tennis Tournament in Melbourne, Saturday, Jan.
 25, 2003.
 Saying “the countdown has begun,” 23-time Grand Slam champion Serena Williams announced Tuesday, Aug.
 9, 2022, she is ready to step away from tennis so she can turn her focus to having another child and her business interests, presaging the end of a career that transcended sports.
-Rick Stevens Show More Show Less 9 of17
+Rick Stevens Show More Show Less 12 of20

-11 of17 FILE - Serena Williams of the United States holds the trophy during a photo call after beating Justine Henin of Belgium, to win the women's singles final match at the Australian Open tennis championship in Melbourne, Australia, Saturday, Jan.
+14 of20 FILE - Serena Williams of the United States holds the trophy during a photo call after beating Justine Henin of Belgium, to win the women's singles final match at the Australian Open tennis championship in Melbourne, Australia, Saturday, Jan.
 30, 2010.
 Saying “the countdown has begun,” 23-time Grand Slam champion Serena Williams announced Tuesday, Aug.
 9, 2022, she is ready to step away from tennis so she can turn her focus to having another child and her business interests, presaging the end of a career that transcended sports.
-John Donegan/AP Show More Show Less 12 of17
+John Donegan/AP Show More Show Less 15 of20

-14 of17 FILE - Serena Williams attends the Gucci "Love Parade" fashion show on Tuesday, Nov.
+17 of20 FILE - Serena Williams attends the Gucci "Love Parade" fashion show on Tuesday, Nov.
 2, 2021, in Los Angeles.
 Saying “the countdown has begun,” 23-time Grand Slam champion Serena Williams announced Tuesday, Aug.
 9, 2022, she is ready to step away from tennis so she can turn her focus to having another child and her business interests, presaging the end of a career that transcended sports.
-(Photo by Jordan Strauss/Invision/AP, File) Jordan Strauss/Jordan Strauss/Invision/AP Show More Show Less 15 of17
+(Photo by Jordan Strauss/Invision/AP, File) Jordan Strauss/Jordan Strauss/Invision/AP Show More Show Less 18 of20

 NEW YORK (AP) — Serena Williams said it plainly: It isn’t really fair.
 A male athlete would never have to make the same choice.